colinbrauns/forestry-hugo-site/index.md

   heading: BioTech
   icon: "/uploads/2017/11/13/biotech.png"
 sub_heading: ''
+textline: |-
-textline: Thanks for checking my personal website out.
+  Thanks for checking my personal website out.
 I'm Colin.
 Professionally, I'm a sometimes founder, community builder, and wearer of many operational hats.

+  This is a new site under construction still.
+Let me know if you have suggestions!
 hero_button:
   text: Learn more
   href: "/about"